RMGProjects/WorkbookFunctions/Readme.md

 The WorkbookFunctions module provides the `sheet_compiler` class object for compiling sheets from a number of workbooks into a single (new) workbook.
 Here are some facts about the sheet_compiler class:

-+ The compile operations the class undertakes can only compile sheets from Excel workbooks in the same directory.
-Multiple directories cannot be used.
++ The compile operations the class undertakes can copy sheets from Excel Workbooks stored in any number of directories
 + The compile operations the class undertakes can only select and copy one sheet per workbook to the new workbook created.
 + The compile operations the class undertakes will only copy a sheet if the sheet is uniquely identified in the workbook according to the arguments provided by the programmer.
 More on this below